-The Majority of Humanities sessions take place on Wednesdays, chiefly during the Autumn and Spring terms.
+The Majority of Art Histories sessions take place on Wednesdays, chiefly during the Autumn and Spring terms.

 All first year students commence with an introduction to art history course.
 Students then go on to more specialist study relating to their studio practice.